 The Department of Small Business Development is a ministry that was formed in May 2014 to address the lack of support to small businesses and co-operatives.
 The department is mandated to lead an integrated approach to the promotion and development of cooperatives and small businesses by focusing on the economic drivers that stimulates entrepreneurship to contribute to economic transformation.
-This Department offers assistance to farmers through Black Business Supplier Development Programme (BBSDP).
+This Department offers various financial assistance to farmers through the following programmes:

 2.2.1.
-BLACK BUSINESS SUPPLIER DEVELOPMENT PROGRAMME (BBSDP)
+CO-OPERATIVES DEVELOPMENT SUPPORT PROGRAMME